-By the end of 2023, all system integrators on the Company's supplier list had signed Eidesvik's Counterparty Code of Conduct.
-Substantial time has been put into researching system integrators policies and guidelines related to human rights through reviewing information on the suppliers' websites and through direct dialogue and information requests.
+By the end of 2024, all large system integrators on the Company's supplier list had signed Eidesvik's Counterparty Code of Conduct.
+We are also researching system integrators' policies and guidelines related to human rights through reviewing information on their websites and through direct dialogue and information requests.

-Our Head of Procurement is responsible for tracking implementation and results of our mitigating actions.
-This will be done through audits and meetings with suppliers.
+Our Head of Procurement is responsible for tracking implementation and results of our mitigating actions, supported by our Technology & Development department.
+This is done through audits and meetings with suppliers.
 The Head of Procurement is also responsible for building awareness in the purchasing department about defined risks and our obligations to prevent and mitigate these risks.